alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/01-prerequisites.md

 ## Libvirt Platform

 This tutorial leverages libvirt and KVM/QEMU to streamline provisioning of the compute infrastructure required to bootstrap a Kubernetes cluster from the ground up.
 First step is to find a baremetal server with enough resources to run a Kubernetes cluster on virtual machines.
-In my case I am lucky to borrow a Dell Blade with the following resources
+In my case I am lucky to borrow a Dell Blade with the following resources:

 ```
 Host: smc-master